 Ability to Keep Residents Mobile

-This metric tracks the percentage of long-term care patients who retained mobility levels.
-Some experts would argue that the ability to move around is critical to patients mental and physical well-being.
+This datapoint is a measure of the percent of long-term patients that were able to retain mobility.
+Some experts would argue that the ability to move around is important for residents' mental and physical health.

 Hospitalizations